bwu62/stat240-revamp/docs/02-setup.md

  - [Rstudio](https://posit.co/products/open-source/rstudio/) is an IDE (integrated development environment) that makes developing in R much easier.
    - If you prefer, you can also use a different IDE like [Visual Studio](https://code.visualstudio.com/docs/languages/r) or [Jupyter](https://docs.anaconda.com/free/navigator/tutorials/r-lang/).

-::: {.rmdnote}
+::: {.note}
-Note: R and Rstudio are two different programs that both need to be installed!
+R and Rstudio are two different programs that both need to be installed!
 Also, if you have previously installed R or Rstudio, it is highly recommended to first completely uninstall it before reinstalling the latest version to avoid conflicts.
 :::

 We will first install the latest release of R, which is version 4.4.0 released on Apr 24, 2024; then we will install Rstudio.
 The instructions below are separated by operating system, depending on if you have a [Windows](#setup-win) or [Mac](#setup-mac) machine.